OuOLeaf/OuOLeaf/README.md

   Before retrieving insights from invoice data, I utilized webscraping and parallel systems techniques to automatically label items from online shops...

-### About me
+## About me

-- 👨‍💻 Master at Rice University, Houston, TX
+- 👨‍💻 Master at Rice University, Houston, TX (Now, I'm in Houston.😆)

-- 🔭 Worked as data scientist
+- 🔭 Worked as data scientist in TABF, research assistant in NTPU

-- 🤓 Current research assistant at Rice University
+- 🤓 Current research assistant at Rice University, U.S.

-- 🛩️ Exploring Data Science, Statistics, Machine Learning (Now Researching on Image Processing)
+- 🛩️ Exploring Data Science, Statistics, Machine Learning

 - 📫 How to reach out to me: yy152@rice.edu